nordeck/matrix-neoboard/README.md

 ### Running the Widget Locally

 Follow the [instructions to run the widget locally](https://github.com/nordeck/matrix-widget-toolkit/tree/main/example-widget-mui#running-the-widget-locally).
-Visit the widget url follow the further instructions: `http(s)://localhost:3000/`
+Visit the widget url follow the further instructions: `http://localhost:5273/` or `https://localhost:5274/` .

 ### Running with a local version of the matrix-widget-toolkit